JN-gith/Hardware/README.md

 ## PSUs 101

-### How Power Supplies Work for Noobs -- Provided by @Vitamoon
+### How Power Supplies Work for Noobs
 The PSU takes AC 120/240V from the socket, electricity goes through one side of the PSU and comes out the other side, turns it into DC 12V.
 There's also 5V & 3.3V rails for other components, but those are not really important.
 The motherboard can then take 12V and uses its VRMs to turn it into DC ~1.2V (depends on what you set it to) for the CPU.

 120V 10A gets transformed into 12V 100A, then on the motherboard into 1.2V 1000A.
 (Current ratings are dependable.
 Remember, the PSU will only draw the power it needs).
 ⠀⠀
-### A Too Long Didn't Read on How to Pick a Power Supply-- Provided by @Mitja
+### A Too Long Didn't Read on How to Pick a Power Supply

-If a manufacturer or brand didn't bother to even get an 80 Plus or ETA efficiency certification, it's not worth looking at.
+If a manufacturer or brand didn't bother to even get an 80 Plus or ETA efficiency certification, it's not worth looking at for consumers.
 After that, there are very very few passable 80+ (white/no color) units so usually skip that too (MWE V2 is "acceptable" versus group regulated).
 Additionally, some manufacturers just slap a 80+ sticker on it without approval (or fake testing).
 At Bronze level it starts getting harder to discern what is and isn't a piece of crap.
 General baseline you want them to rate full or near full power on the 12V rail so a 650w power supply should be able to provide ~649w on the 12v rail and so on (generally means it's not group regulated).
 After that look for professional reviews/testing.
 ⠀⠀
 ### How to Learn about Power Supplies
 My first and greatest advice is to learn about electronics before even glossing into the channels below.
 Power supplies are very complicated, and there's not a lot of modern day circuit diagrams of the exact units you're buying that you could reverse-think about how it works.
-Resistors, shotky diodes, inductors, transformers, operational amplifiers, swtiching MOSFETs, capacitors, etc. can be all arranged in different ways or "topologies".
-Please read #electrical-engineering on some very simple things, and I highly suggesting taking a look at various physics sources before even diving into power supplies.
+Resistors, inductors, transformers, operational amplifiers, swtiching MOSFETs, capacitors, etc. can be all arranged in different ways or "topologies".
 Once you learn more in-depth about the units, you may realize that it's just the same thing over and over again, and the only fun comes when there is a weird unit that is made.

+### Note before reading this, if you want to read an explaination on PSUs by Aris, one of the most respectable and knowledgable guru's out there.
+Read this https://www.tomshardware.com/reviews/power-supplies-101,4193-14.html.
+Otherwise, have fun.

 ### [ What To Look for In a Power Supply Pt.
 1 - Wattage ]
 First thing we are going to tackle is the easiest metric to look for in PSUs is wattage.
 It is what determines how much power it takes from the wall, converts it to DC, and then sends to the rest of the components.
 You definitely do not want to be right up against what it is continuously rated for.
 Sometimes you will trip OPP (over-power protection) and cause the power supply to shut down.
-If the PSU is not good quality, you can get far worse problems then just shutting down.
+If the PSU is not good quality, you can get far worse problems than just shutting down.

 Power supplies are rated in continuous operation (as they should be).
 Never get a power supply only rated in peak wattage (there are standards for what it means to continuously output power)--which means they can technically draw more power from the wall than what the box says--you want to get more wattage.
 And what happens if you upgrade to more power hungry parts down the road or want to overclock?
 Don't skimp out on wattage.

 So, you want more wattage than what you system actually needs bare-minimum, but how can I find how much I need?
 Some people point to the estimated wattage on PCPartPicker or some calculator on the internet.
 Don't do this.
 Firstly, the parts on PCPP are rated by their TDP (Thermal Design Power), which is not actually the rating of power consumption.
 While the number can be in a ballpark of what the component actually use, it is not tied to wattage at all.
 Secondly, those calculators are just going to estimate based on a preset range of values, and a lot of them don't disclose where they get those numbers from.
 My recommendation on where to find what power supply wattage you need is to look up third-party reviewers [Igorlab, Gamernexus, Hardware Unboxed (Techspot), Tom's Hardware, Techpowerup, AnandTech] and see the power consumption of the CPU and GPU under max load, factor in overclocking power draw, the power for your storage devices, and then add a little more overhead to that number.
 ⠀
 So you know how many watts your power supply should be rated for minimum, but how much is too much and does that matter?
 And to answer that latter question, yes it does.
 Not only does it cost more for more wattage, it actually makes your system less efficient (though, not by much if you're not doubling the wattage).
 Looking at a power vs efficiency graph, we see that at very low load, the system is not that efficient and then rapidly scales up to near peak efficiency around 35-60% (It's a wide range) use and then slowly trails off as we increase the load.
 This is disregarding very specific models (like the Cooler Master MWE Bronze lineup) where the controller switches to a different modulation mode to boost efficiency that while it does boost efficiency at the higher loads, absolutely plummets your efficiency during idle or low loads.
-But, let's take a look at an example using the 80+ certification system:

-The Antec High Current Gamer 750w is 89.5% efficient on a standard American outlet at 20% load.
-That means when the power supply needs to supply 150w of DC power (near idle, low load), it will need to draw 168w of DC power (or 84w of AC power).
-If we put some more load on the power supply, let's say 300w watts, the system will only draw 330w.
-That is 89.5% vs 91% efficiency.
-Yes, this is very hypothetical and doesn't matter to you, which leads me to my next comment.
-⠀
-Let's say your system would--at peak--draw 400W of DC power, but the PSU draws AC power.
-If you used a 550W PSU that had maximum efficiency of 88% then this 400W DC would be 200/0.88 W = 227W AC.
-If you used a 650W PSU that was 90% efficient at its peak but at 200W was only 83% efficient then it would draw 200/0.83 W = 240W which would be 13W more power.
-This means you use a bit more electricity, about 6% more at peak.
-The 450W would need to dissipate 25W of heat, while the 650W would need to dissipate 41W which is 52% more heat but if we consider the 650W's ideal output of 400W @ 90%, this would be 444W input and 44W of heat.
-This means the PSU is designed to handle the 41W or so very easily, but in this scenario a PSU that's 83% efficient at 2400W and 90% efficient at 650W ends up producing very similar amounts of heat.

-So what does this mean for me?
-Don't absurdly overshoot your power supply wattage because your system will actually become less efficient (not much of a difference, a couple bucks over the years).
-If you're already considering a below recommended by first-party wattage, then overshooting a little is a good idea.

-This also may be a good idea if you plan on keeping your power supply for a really long time.
-For myself, one of the builds I have will pull maybe 350w max at a certain time, but I have a 750w unit.
-Reason is because I am going to keep that unit for more than a decade and go through a couple upgrade cycles on a single power supply.
-Let's move to efficiency and certification.

 ### [ What To Look for In a Power Supply Pt.
 2 - Efficiency ]
 Let's get this out of the way first...POWER SUPPLY EFFICIENCY IS NOT "CAUSATED" TO QUALITY OF A PARTICULAR UNIT.
 Sorry for that.
 Many people are under the misguided belief that a gold efficiency rated unit is better than a bronze unit straight up; they couldn't be anything further than the truth.
 There are platinum rated units that are garbage, and there are bronze units that are really decent.

-Coincidentally though, you shouldn't be really looking to anything under 80+ (White) efficiency (refer back to the first message by @Mitja).
+Coincidentally though, you shouldn't be really looking to anything under 80+ (White) efficiency.
 Some may say that higher efficiency power supplies are usually better quality.
 In some regards, they can be right, but the more pressing trend is the swell of bad quality units out there.
 You can buy readily available Gold rated PSUs that have positive reviews on distributors sites that shouldn't be bought because of the glaring issues.
 It is safer to never assume anything based on efficiency, and just go by model.
 If it just so happens that you (or someone that helped you) find a good quality unit, and it is higher efficiency, awesome.
-Depending on your electric bill costs per month, you might ever say money over the long term.
+Depending on your electric bill costs per month, you might ever save money over the long term.
 A higher efficiency unit may also be worthwhile if the cost per month is so high that you will gain money back over the long run, but like I said before, efficiency does not equate quality.
 We still have to look for a good quality unit.

 ### [ What To Look for in a Power Supply Pt.
 3 - Modularity ]
 Modularity in a power supply refers to how the connections or cables are or aren't secured to a power supply.
 Simply putting, we have three types of modularity: none, semi, and fully-modular.
 Like how efficiency wasn't that much relevant, modularity isn't either.
 There are good and bad modular power supplies.
 Modularity only refers the cables, not the quality.
 Here is an infographic on it if you prefer visuals: https://i.imgur.com/F5i8APH.png